siwatts/dotfiles/xfce4/fedora.md

         - Draw frame around windows, disable
         - Raise windows while cycling, disable
         - Cycle through windows in a list, enable
+    - Compositor
+        - Show shadows under dock windows, disable
+            - **Important if using top panel, otherwise window title bars get shadows on them and are hard to read**
 - Notifications
     - Set a more legible theme (Smoke or Retro).
 Opacity to 100%
     - Show on primary monitor